PritomAnthony/Cs_4754_Project/README.md

 # Cs_4754_Project
 Project for comp 4754
+## To load the dummy data, few adujustments are needed in mySQL workbench:
+    - MySQL Workbench, go to "Edit" → "Preferences" → "SQL Editor" → "DBMS connection read time out" and increase the value to 60.

  - Step to Prevent Concurrent Bookings in the "AddBooking" stored procedure
     - We have set the isolation level to SERIALIZABLE for the transaction.
 This ensures that a transaction has exclusive access to the rows it reads until the transaction completes.